Albert Cordingley: Demise of Pease Pottage Cricket Club

 Crawley v.
 Peas Pottage Cricket Match, 12 August 1939.
-Albert Cordingley at left, umpire.
+Cordingley at left, umpire.

 One of Cordingley's final matches as an umpire for Pease Pottage Cricket Club took place on Saturday, 12 August 1939, when the small village side travelled to face neighbouring market town Crawley.
 The match result, a heavy 79-run defeat for the visitors, was portentous; 22 days later World War II broke out, sounding the death knell for his beloved club, which was to perish in a particularly heartbreaking fashion for the former groundsman early the following year.
 On 26 January 1940, during a meeting of members held at The Grapes Inn in Pease Pottage, it was announced that the club was to be wound up.
 The club's ground, owned by the Tilgate Estate, had been sold off to Slaugham Parish Council, with the land to be ploughed up for use as rent-free allotments for the war effort, and many of its members had already joined the armed forces making it "impossible to carry on".
 The meeting also decided to offer a gift to Cordingley in recognition of his long service to the club as umpire and coach.
 In a follow-up meeting held in April 1940 at The Grapes, the long-time club servant received this gift: a cheque so that he could buy a present for himself, because "during his career [he] has collected so many presents that it is difficult to purchase anything for him without duplication."
 It was also announced that since only a part of the ground had so far been ploughed up but the pitch was still intact, and the club still had £5 in hand, it would make an attempt to continue, playing games on Sundays.
 This attempt however failed, no doubt due to wartime constraints, and the minutes of the April meeting remained forever unsigned because the members never met again.

 After the war, in May 1948, the club tried to re-form, and in October 1948 sought permission to play at Handcross Recreation Field, but nothing tangible seems to have come of this.
 Four years later, in May 1952, the former cricket ground in Pease Pottage, by then owned by the Tilgate Forest Hotel, came up for discussion in local parish council meetings as a possible venue for future games and recreation facilities amid fears that it might otherwise be redeveloped, but it was decided to take no action.
 The council's fears were well-founded though and eventually the ground fell into use as a car breakers facility; as of 2023 it is known as G W Bridges Car Scrap Yard.